hanlinchentw/obsidian-sync/notes/Dev note/OS/os-tutorial/19-interrupts-irqs.md

 - It acts as a **middleman** between devices and the CPU.
 - Without it, the CPU would be overwhelmed trying to deal with simultaneous interrupt requests.

+**EOI**
+EOI is a signal sent to the Programmable Interrupt Controller (PIC) or Advanced Programmable Interrupt Controller (APIC) to indicate that the CPU has finished handling an interrupt and is ready to accept more.
+Without sending an EOI, the PIC/APIC may think the interrupt is still being serviced and might not send more interrupts of the same or lower priority.